Les Arcs: Tarentaise Valley

 Within the Tarentaise Valley can be found the biggest concentration of world-class ski resorts in the world.
 The most well known neighbour systems are Espace Killy (Val d'Isère and Tignes), Les Trois Vallées (Courchevel, Méribel, Val Thorens), Sainte Foy, and La Rosiere (which connects to the Italian resort of La Thuile).
 A weekly lift ticket in Les Arcs/Paradiski gives skiers a choice to ski one day in each of the other systems mentioned either for free or for a reduced rate of 15 euros.
 There were once plans to interlink all systems and resorts to create the—by far—largest ski area in the world.
 However that vision was ended with the creation of the Vanoise National Park.

 Off-piste opportunities

 The piste network in Les Arcs is fairly dense, and off-piste opportunities are numerous.
 With a guide, though, some big adventures are possible.
 Particularly recommended are off the back of the Aiguille Rouge down to Villaroger, or off the back of the Bellecote glacier (from La Plagne) down to Nancroix valley, just below Peisey, which is linked by free shuttle bus.
 It is advised that both routes be only attempted with a guide and appropriate avalanche equipment.
 Off-piste routes from Tignes to the Les Arcs area are also possible.
 The book Les clés de Paradiski by Didier Givois (in French but with summaries in English) includes very good descriptions of the possibilities.

-Pickup for heliskiing by Jet Systems can be arranged between Arc 1950 and Arc 2000.
-Heliskiing is banned in France, and so the destination will be Italy or Switzerland.
-The aircraft used is the Eurocopter Ecureuil.